 As your attorneys, the team at Grewal Law PLLC will help you understand the entire divorce trial process and will be with you along the way.

 When facing a divorce there are lots of tax ramifications to consider.
 From dealing with issues related to child support to understanding how alimony or spousal support could impact your return, our attorneys are ready to help you.
 There are also tax consequences related to property division from the divorce for your future returns.
 To better understand how your taxes are impacted by your divorce, call us at (888) 211-5798 today.

-The EVE program was designed to help advocate for women.
-The EVE lawyers at Grewal Law PLLC have over 50 years of legal experience in family law.
+The program was designed to help advocate for women.
+The lawyers at Grewal Law PLLC have over 50 years of legal experience in family law.
 The program is designed to help women obtain a competent legal team who will fight for them.
 The attorneys in the program will take the time to learn about your family and the circumstances impacting your case.
 Our team will be your advocate and will provide you with personalized service throughout your court proceedings.

 Hire an Experienced Family Law Attorney

 Issues regarding family law are complicated and are often emotional for someone to face.
 At Grewal Law PLLC, our experienced family attorneys bring over a decade of experience in family law to your case.
 Our team will also help you face all the potential obstacles you could face in your case and will help you navigate the legal system to help you achieve the most optimum outcome for your family.

 When looking for a skilled Michigan family law attorney, contact Grewal Law PLLC at (888) 211-5798 to receive your free consultation.